-Here is the basic version of the Christmas ornament tree: The ornaments are just placed over the needle – largest ornaments on the bottom – smallest on top.
+The ornaments are simply placed over the knitting needle – largest ornaments on the bottom – smallest on top.
 I removed the metal ring from the top ornament and hid the tip of the needle by placing the ornament upside down over the tip.
 The four bottom ornaments hold the tree up.
 Super simple!

 The bottom can be simply left alone, adorned with some greenery, or placed in an urn or planter.

-For this one, I added a star ornament on the top and made a coordinating tree stand from an empty spool of ribbon and some scrapbook paper.
-The smaller one in the photo is the basic version.
+For this ornament tree, I added a star ornament on the top and made a coordinating tree stand from an empty spool of ribbon and some scrapbook paper.

 Experiment with different style balls and your favorite colors.
 Use all one color or try a different color for each size ball you add to the knitting needle or try four balls of varying sizes in each color.
 This will give you a spiral effect.